intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

                conda env config vars set LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/intel/oneapi/lib -n llm

             .. note::
-               You can view the configured environment variables by running ``conda env config vars list -n llm``.
+               You can view the configured environment variables for ``llm`` by running ``conda env config vars list -n llm``.
-               You modify the configured environment variables by rerunning the ``conda env config vars set`` command.

-               You can continue with installing ``bigdl-llm`` in ``llm`` environment if you have not done so.
+               You can continue with activating the conda environment ``llm`` and installing ``bigdl-llm``.

             .. note::

-               You can uninstall the package by simply deleting the package folder, and unsetting the anaconda environment configuration
+               You can uninstall the package by simply deleting the package folder, and unsetting the conda environment configuration

                .. code-block:: bash